patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 ### Tree table
 To enable a tree table:
 1. Pass the `isTreeTable` prop to the `Table` component
+2. Add `role="tree"` to the `TableBody` component
-2. Pass the following props to each row:
+3. Pass the following props to each row:
     - `isExpanded` - Flag indicating the node is expanded and its children are visible
     - `isHidden` - Flag indicating the node's parent is expanded and this node is visible
     - `level` - number representing how many levels deep this node is nested
     - `posinset` - number representing where in the order this node sits amongst its siblings
     - `setsize` - number representing the number of children this node has
     - `isChecked` - (optional) if this row uses checkboxes, flag indicating the checkbox checked
-3. Use the `treeRow` cellTransform in the first column of the table. `treeRow` expects one or two callbacks as params.
+4. Use the `treeRow` cellTransform in the first column of the table. `treeRow` expects one or two callbacks as params.
     - `onCollapse` - Callback when user expands/collapses a row to reveal/hide the row's children.
     - `onCheckChange` - (optional) Callback when user changes the checkbox on a row.